Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 Action: JS Challenge

-After you activate the rule, you can check how well it is working.
+After activating the rule, you can check how well it works.

 If you hover over the percentage, you will see how many challenges were solved.